The Best Thunderbolt 3 Monitors (2024 Reviews)

 Did you find the best Thunderbolt 3 monitor for you?
 Feel free to leave us a comment below if you need further help!

-Overall, for both gaming and work, we recommend the LG 38WN95C, while the Samsung C34J791 and F32TU872 are decent cheaper alternatives if you’re not sensitive to ghosting and don’t need professional-grade color accuracy.
+Overall, for both gaming and work, we recommend the LG 38WN95C, while the Samsung S65TC is a decent cheaper alternative if you’re not sensitive to ghosting and don’t need professional-grade color accuracy.

-For color-critical work, the Lenovo P27u-20 and P32u-10 both offer excellent value for the money, but the LG 38WN95C is also worth considering here!
+For color-critical work, the Dell U2724DE and the BenQ PD3225U both offer excellent value for the money, but the LG 38WN95C is also worth considering here!

 Finally, the LG 40WP95C offers a lot, but it’s also quite expensive, so we only recommend it if you can really put all of its features to good use.